 A Brief History of the Institute

-Renowned for their empirical research on community, youth and political demographics, LCI’s resident and visiting scholars became The Catholic University of America's internal think tank.
+Renowned for its empirical research on community, youth and political demographics, the Center, which was later renamed The Life Cycle Institute [LCI], sponsored resident and visiting scholars who constituted The Catholic University of America's internal think tank.

 Renamed the Institute for Policy Research and Catholic Studies in 2009, IPR continues to bring rigorous academic research to bear on contemporary questions of interest to policy experts and faith communities.